FLAT RETAIL ROOFING

 SLOPED RETAIL ROOFING

 Perhaps your business has a sloped roof, that uses gravity to shed water.
-You have many different choices when it comes to the type of material you could choose.
+With KY-KO Roofing, you have many different choices when it comes to the type of material you could choose.

 Shingle roofs are reinforced roofs that use organic or fiberglass materials.
 While asphalt shingles reinforced with organic felts have been around for a long time, fiberglass-reinforced products are now a very popular choice among many businesses.